-When someone borrows, but doesn’t pay back that really says something about them.
+When someone borrows but doesn’t pay back that really says something about them.
 Debt can show a trustworthy person from a scoundrel.
-Banks feel safer loaning money if you have good credit.
+Banks feel safer loaning money to people that have good credit.
 It is hard for someone with bad credit to get a good loan.

 Our debt needed to be paid.
 Without Christ we are seen as wicked before God.
 Christ paid our debt in full.
 We are not seen as wicked anymore, but we are seen as saints before God.
 All debts need to be paid.
 Christ paid our debt with His blood.

 2. Psalm 37:21 The wicked borrow and do not repay, but the righteous give generously.

 3. Ecclesiastes 5:5 It is better that you should not vow than that you should vow and not pay.